The Carolinas Urban-Rural Connection

 The Duke Endowment

-The UNC Charlotte Urban Institute was founded in the late 1960s with the mission of bringing together the intellectual resources of the university to address the economic, environmental and social challenges facing the greater Charlotte region.
+The UNC Charlotte Urban Institute was founded in the late 1960s with the mission of bringing together the intellectual resources of the university to address the economic, environmental and social challenges of the greater Charlotte region.